-Sewing speed controller (for models equipped with the start/stop button)
+Sewing speed controller (for models equipped with the sewing speed controller)

 Slide the sewing speed controller to the left or right to select the desired sewing speed.

 Slide the sewing speed controller to the left to sew at a slower speed, or slide the speed controller to the right to sew at a faster speed.